Student Engagement

 Community Engagement at the Language Schools (CE@LS)

-CE@LS is an internship for bilingual Middlebury undergraduates to facilitate community-connected projects at Language Schools.
+CE@LS is an internship for bilingual Middlebury undergraduates to facilitate community-connected projects with Language Schools.

 -